 - implementation of computationally-based methods or techniques for humanities research;

 - implementation of new digital tools for use in humanities research, public programming, or educational settings;

 - efforts to ensure the completion and long-term sustainability of existing digital resources (typically in conjunction with a library or archive);

 - scholarship that examines the history, criticism, and philosophy of digital culture and its impact on society;

 - scholarship or studies that examine the philosophical or practical implications of the use of emerging technologies in specific fields or disciplines of the humanities, or in interdisciplinary collaborations involving several fields or disciplines; or

 - implementation of new digital modes of scholarly communication that facilitate peer review, collaboration, or the dissemination of humanities scholarship for various audiences.

 Successful projects must make digital innovations and be significant to the humanities.

-In its first competition the Digital Humanities Implementation Grants program received 63 applications.
-The program made seven awards, for a funding ratio of 11 percent.
+In its first two competitions the Digital Humanities Implementation Grants program received an average of 67 applications per year.
+The program made an average of seven awards per year, for a funding ratio of 10 percent.

 Contact the NEH Office of Digital Humanities (ODH) via e mail at email@example.com.
 Applicants wishing to speak to a staff member by telephone should provide in an e-mail message a telephone number and a preferred time to call.
 Hearing-impaired applicants can contact NEH via TDD at 1-866-372-2930.